sikai00/tp/docs/UserGuide.md

 Add a new client to _MyInsuRec_.

-Use case:
-1. Suppose you found a potential client, you can use this command to add their particulars into _MyInsuRec_ so that you would not forget!

 Format: `addClient n/NAME p/PHONE_NUMBER [a/ADDRESS] [e/EMAIL] [b/BIRTHDAY] [pd/PRODUCT]`

 * A client **must** have a `NAME` and a `PHONE_NUMBER`.
 * `EMAIL`, `BIRTHDAY`, `ADDRESS` and `PRODUCT` are optional.
 * If a `PHONE_NUMBER` already exist in _MyInsuRec_, adding the same `PHONE_NUMBER` will result in an error!

+Use case:
+1. You have just found a potential client!
+You can use this command to add their particulars into _MyInsuRec_ to help remember their contact information and other details.

 <div markdown="span" class="alert alert-warning">**:exclamation: Caution:**
 In order to use `pd/PRODUCT` as a parameter, you must have already added that product into MyInsuRec via `addProduct`.